The Planet Rebels Journey

 “Looking where?”

-Whoops.
-I flinched.
+I winced, heat prickling my cheeks.
+Oops.
 “Oh, an old book.
-Nothing out of the ordinary.
 I found it tucked in with the Mars histories.
 Never mind.”
-I held my breath, hoping the Ryver wouldn’t press.
+I crossed my fingers, hoping the Ryver wouldn’t press.

-The fire cracked loudly.
+The fire cracked.
 I glanced up from the book to make sure the library wasn’t burning down.
-Sparks from the fireplace reflected in the bay window’s dark glass.
-Midnight pressed chilly on the atrium door that led out to our east wing patio, but the fireplace radiated warmth with a sweet cedar scent.
+Sparks reflected in the bay window’s dark glass.
+Midnight pressed chilly on the atrium door that led out to our east wing patio, but the fireplace radiated warmth.
 Normally, I’d be in heaven.
-Being toasty and safe inside Gamma’s library while the night outside grew frigid was a special sort of wonderful.
-But this book was messing with my head.
-Because the whole point of terraforming Mars, of building our atmospheric shell, and above all, severing contact with Earth, was to create a safer planet, a place where we could live peacefully.
+Being toasty and safe inside Gamma’s library while outside it grew frigid was a special sort of wonderful.
+But this book was twisting my head.
+The whole point of terraforming Mars, of building our atmospheric shell, and above all, severing contact with Earth, was to create a safer planet, a place where we could live peacefully.
+Why would anyone fight against that?

-I held the book closer to my face to soak up every shocking word.
+I held the book closer to my face to soak up every shocking account.

 “Miss Xandra, are you reading one of the censored books from your grandmother’s collection?” the Ryver asked with a chastising tone.